 The unexpected collapse of the Italian front was more than the Germans had been prepared for.
 The Germans and Austrians were unable to exploit it.
 Six French and five British divisions arrived in Italy and shored up the Italian defense line along the Piave River.
 Meanwhile, the war had become more popular with the Italian public as they sought revenge against their nation's humiliation.

 with the United States in the war, the Allies had an overwhelming superiority in numbers of people.
 The US could produce enough to sustain the Allied cause indefinitely while Germany's economy was strained and blockaded.
-But those in command in Germany were not calculating comparable economic strengths.
+But those in command would not be giving decisive importance to comparable economic strengths.

-CONTINUE READING: Armistice
+CONTINUE READING: Ludendorff's Failed Offensives and an Armistice

-Copyright © 2016 by Frank E. Smitha.
+Copyright © 2017 by Frank E. Smitha.
 All rights reserved.